mongator/documentation/mandango/querying.rst

 Querying
 ========

-The queries are made in Mandango through the document query classes, which inherit from the ``Mandango\Query`` class, which is awesome.
+The queries are made in Mongator through the document query classes, which inherit from the ``Mongator\Query`` class, which is awesome.

 The philosophy is simple: be as fast (lazy) and easy (human friendly) as possible, and the results are incredible.

-The ``Mandango\Query`` class uses the mongo query syntax, so you don't have to learn a new language to start to use it, although you can of course add much more cool stuff on the top of it.
+The ``Mongator\Query`` class uses the mongo query syntax, so you don't have to learn a new language to start to use it, although you can of course add much more cool stuff on the top of it.